EKarton/Photos-Drive/apps/cli-client/README.md

 1. Next, to set up your infrastructure by running `sharded_photos_drive_cli_client config init`.

-2. It will ask you information on what the command will do:
+2. It will ask you information on what the command will do.

    ![Intro](./docs/images/setting-up-infra/intro.png)